LORTEY/Mafia-gui-engine/README.md

-A python graphical engine for playing mafia with friends
+A python graphical engine for playing mafia with friends.
+My first gui application.